isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-thin-acrylic-paint/index.md

 > [Removing Acrylic Paint from Concrete](https://pestpolicy.com/how-to-remove-acrylic-paint-from-concrete/)
 ## How to Revive Dried Acrylic Paint
 Perhaps you have thinned too much acrylic paint and at a point, the paint begins to dry out before you are done with the application process.
-In this regard, you will need to revive the paint back to its original state before it forms a solid paint block.�When reviving acrylic paint, you can either add little water, thinning medium or acrylic binder.
+In this regard, you will need to revive the paint back to its original state before it forms a solid paint block.When reviving acrylic paint, you can either add little water, thinning medium or acrylic binder.
 More so, the choice of thinning medium to use should be compatible with the one used previously in that particular paint compound.
 Acrylic paint can only be revived when its about to dry  a completely dried acrylic paint is not possible to revive.
 You can actually prevent your paint from drying by covering the can with a piece of polyethylene paper or cloth.
 Alternatively, add little water or thinner and stir gently every time the paint begins to solidify.